Badisi/latest-version/README.md

      */
     name: string;
     /**
-     * The current local or global installed version of the package (if installed).
+     * The current local installed version of the package (if installed).
      */
-    installed?: string;
+    local?: string;
     /**
-     * The latest version of the package found on the provided registry (if found).
+     * The current npm global installed version of the package (if installed).
      */
+    globalNpm?: string;
+    /**
+     * The current yarn global installed version of the package (if installed).
+     */
+    globalYarn?: string;
+    /**
+     * The latest version of the package found on the registry (if found).
+     */
     latest?: string;
     /**
-     * The next version of the package found on the provided registry (if found).
+     * The next version of the package found on the registry (if found).
      */
     next?: string;
     /**
-     * The latest version of the package found on the provided registry and satisfied by the provided tag or version range (if provided).
-     */
-    wanted?: string;
-    /**
      * The tag or version range that was provided (if provided).
+     * @default "latest"
      */
     wantedTagOrRange?: string;
     /**
-     * Whether the installed version (if any) could be upgraded or not.
+     * The latest version of the package found on the provided registry and satisfied by the wanted tag or version range.
      */
+    wanted?: string;
+    /**
+     * Whether the local or global installed versions (if any) could be upgraded or not, based on the wanted version.
+     */
     updatesAvailable: {
-        latest: boolean;
-        next: boolean;
-        wanted: boolean;
-    };
+        local: string | false;
+        globalNpm: string | false;
+        globalYarn: string | false;
+    } | false;
     /**
      * Any error that might have occurred during the process.
      */